 The scope of the FMIA Obligations depends on the classification of the trading counterparties as a large financial counterparty (FC+), small financial counterparty (FC-), large non-financial counterparty (NFC+) or small non-financial counterparty (NFC-).
 Dealers (assuming they are regulated as a bank or investment firm) fall into the category of FCs.
-They are an FC+ if they cross the threshold of 8 billion Swiss francs in outstanding gross notional amounts of OTC derivatives across all asset classes in the aggregate (counting also hedging transactions, but excluding OTC derivatives that are not subject to the FMIA Obligations, such as physically settled commodity derivatives not traded on a trading venue or on an organised trading facility and excluding physically settled FX forwards and physically settled FX swaps).
+They are an FC+ if they cross the threshold of 8 billion Swiss francs in outstanding gross notional amounts of OTC derivatives across all asset classes in the aggregate (counting also hedging transactions, but excluding OTC derivatives that are not subject to the FMIA Obligations, such as physically settled commodity derivatives not traded on a trading venue or on an organised trading facility and excluding physically settled foreign exchange (FX) forwards and physically settled FX swaps).
 The calculation must be made on a group-wide basis by aggregating the positions of all FCs in the group (but excluding funds and collective investment schemes in the group).
 It is made on an average of 30 business days (ie, looking back for 30 business days and taking the average position as of the day the calculation is made).
 If dealers do not qualify as FC+, they are FC-.
+As part of the FMIA Reform, it is proposed that such determination shall be made on an annual basis by reference to the month-end positions over the last 12 months as opposed to requiring a continuous calculation.

 Trades between dealers fall into the scope of the reporting obligation.
 However, the reporting obligation is one-sided and it falls on the Swiss dealer that is an FC+ if it deals with a Swiss FC-.
-For a trading relationship between two Swiss FC+, the seller reports and, if it is not clear who the seller is, the ISDA tie-breaker rules are used to determine the reporting party.
+For a trading relationship between two Swiss FC+, the seller reports and, if it is not clear who the seller is, the International Swap Dealers Association (ISDA) tie-breaker rules are used to determine the reporting party.
 If a Swiss dealer trades with a foreign counterparty, the reporting obligation falls on the Swiss dealer.

 Except where they are cleared with a FINMA-recognised central counterparty, trades between dealers qualifying as FCs are subject to risk mitigation obligations and margin requirements.
-As under the European Market Infrastructure Regulation (EMIR), the risk mitigation obligations comprise an obligation to exchange trade confirmations on a timely basis, to agree portfolio reconciliation and dispute resolution (PRDR) clauses (eg, by entering into an FMIA Agreement as published by the Swiss Bankers Association) and perform the portfolio reconciliation, to do periodic portfolio compressions and to exchange valuations.
+As under EMIR, the risk mitigation obligations comprise an obligation to exchange trade confirmations on a timely basis, to agree portfolio reconciliation and dispute resolution (PRDR) clauses (eg, by entering into an FMIA Agreement as published by the Swiss Bankers Association) and perform the portfolio reconciliation, to do periodic portfolio compressions and to exchange valuations.